The major factors experts say contribute to childhood obesity

 CHARLESTON, S.C.
 (WCBD) – If your child is considered overweight or obese, it’s important to know the contributing factors to your child’s weight gain.
-Cathy Reinhart is a Certified Diabetes Educator who explains the many reasons why your kid might be overweight.
+Cathy Reinhart is a Certified Diabetes Educator at Trident Medical Center.
+She explains the many reasons why your kid might be overweight.

 “Everyone’s snacking all the time,” Reinhart said.
 “Marketing has a big influence on that as well.
 So what are kids doing in their off time?
 They’re watching TV and we see ads for Doritos.
 We see ads for Cheetos, we see ads for sweet sugary cereals.”